aloksinha123/aloksinha123/README.md

 * 📊 Exploring data analytics with Python, Pandas, Excel and Power BI
 * 🎨 Interested in UI/UX and product-focused development
 * ☁️ Exploring AWS, Google Cloud and cloud-based application development
-* 🚀 Interested in backend architecture, system design and scalable applications
+* 🚀 Interested in backend architecture, system design and database optimization

 ---